plerup/makeEspArduino/README.md

 This makefile basically gives you a command line tool for easy building and loading of the ESP/Arduino examples as well as your own projects.

 The makefile can use the ESP/Arduino environment either from the installation within the Arduino IDE or in a separate git clone of the environment.
 The latter can be useful in project where you want stringent control of the environment version e.g. by using it as a git submodule.

 You basically just have to specify your main sketch file and the libraries it uses.
-The libraries can be from arbitrary directories without any required specific hierarchy or any of the other restrictions which normally apply to builds made from within the
+The libraries can be from arbitrary directories without any required specific hierarchy or any of the other restrictions which normally apply to builds made from within the Arduino IDE.
-Arduino IDE.
 The makefile will find all involved header and source files automatically.

 Rules for building the firmware as well as upload it to the ESP board are provided.

-It is also possible to let the makefile generate and upload a complete SPIFFS file system based on an arbitrary directory of files.
+It is also possible to let the makefile generate and upload a complete flash file system based on an arbitrary directory of files.

 The intention is to use the makefile as is.
 Possible specific configuration is done via via makefile variables supplied on the command line or in separate companion makefiles.

 The makefile can be used on Linux, Mac OS and Microsoft Windows (Cygwin or WSL).